-- An undescended testicle (cryptorchidism): Normally, the testicles descend from inside the abdomen into the scrotum before birth.
-Males born with an undescended testes have a greater risk of developing testicular cancer even if they have corrective surgery.
+- Undescended testicle (cryptorchidism).
+Normally, the testicles descend from the abdomen into the scrotum before birth.
+Males born with an undescended testicle are at increased risk of developing testicular cancer.

 What are the symptoms of testicular cancer?

-Men typically start to worry about cancer when they notice an unusual lump or growth in their testicles.
-This is a common sign of cancer, but there are a few other signs that should also be noted which include:
+Men may start to worry about cancer when they notice an unusual lump or growth in one or both of their testicles.
+This may be a sign of testicular cancer, but there are a few other symptoms and signs including:

-- A dull ache in the lower abdomen or the groin.
+- Dull ache or feeling of heaviness in the lower abdomen or groin

 How is testicular cancer diagnosed?